open-telemetry/opentelemetry.io/content/en/blog/2024/collector-roadmap/index.md

 graduation process in the CNCF.

 The request to stabilize was met with pushback from maintainers since calling anything 1.0 has a way of setting expectations indefinitely.
-This lead to a series of discussions and meetings that brought together the maintainers of the Collector to decide on what a 1.0 really means for the Collector.
+This led to a series of discussions and meetings that brought together the maintainers of the Collector to decide on what a 1.0 really means for the Collector.